sonic-net/SONiC/doc/mgmt/Management Framework.md

 ----------

-1. `sonic-ext:table-name [string]`: Map a YANG container/list to TABLE name Processed by the default transformer method.
-Argument is a table name statically mapped to the given YANG container or list node
+1. `sonic-ext:table-name [string]`:
+Map a YANG container/list to TABLE name, processed by the default transformer method.
+Argument is a table name statically mapped to the given YANG container or list node.
 The table-name is inherited to all descendant nodes unless another one is defined.

-2. `sonic-ext:field-name [string]`: Map a YANG leafy - leaf or leaf-list - node to FIELD name Processed by the default transformer method
+2. `sonic-ext:field-name [string]`:
+Map a YANG leafy - leaf or leaf-list - node to FIELD name, processed by the default transformer method

-3. `sonic-ext:key-delimiter [string]`: Override the default delimiter, “&#124;”
+3. `sonic-ext:key-delimiter [string]`:
-Processed by the default transformer method.
-Used to concatenate multiple YANG keys of a YANG list into a single DB key Note that the default delimiter “|” is used when keys are concatenated between current node and the nested nodes, i.e. container/list
+Override the default delimiter, “&#124;”, processed by the default transformer method.
+Used to concatenate multiple YANG keys of a YANG list into a single DB key.
+Note that the default delimiter “|” is used when keys are concatenated between current node and the nested nodes, i.e. container/list

-4. `sonic-ext:key-name [string]`: Fixed key name, used for YANG container mapped to TABLE with a fixed key Processed by the default transformer method.
-Used to define a fixed key, mainly for container mapped to TABLE key, e.g. Redis can have a hash “STP|GLOBAL”
+4. `sonic-ext:key-name [string]`:
+Fixed key name, used for YANG container mapped to TABLE with a fixed key, processed by the default transformer method.
+Used to define a fixed key, mainly for container mapped to TABLE key e.g. Redis can have a hash “STP|GLOBAL”
 ```YANG
 container global
    sonic-ext:table-name “STP”
    sonic-ext:key-name “GLOBAL”
 ```
-5. `sonic-ext:key-transformer [function]`: Overloading default method to generate DB keys(s) Used when the key values in a YANG list are different from ones in DB TABLE A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*
+5. `sonic-ext:key-transformer [function]`:
+Overloading default method to generate DB keys(s), used when the key values in a YANG list are different from ones in DB TABLE.
+A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*

-6. `sonic-ext:field-transformer [function]`: Overloading default method to generate FIELD value Used when the leaf/leaf-list values defined in a YANG list are different from the field values in DB A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*
+6. `sonic-ext:field-transformer [function]`:
+Overloading default method to generate FIELD value, used when the leaf/leaf-list values defined in a YANG list are different from the field values in DB.
+A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*

-7. `sonic-ext:subtree-transformer [function]`: Overloading default method for the current subtree Allows the sub-tree transformer to take full control of translation.
+7. `sonic-ext:subtree-transformer [function]`:
+Overloading default method for the current subtree, allows the sub-tree transformer to take full control of translation.
 Note that, if any other extensions are annotated to the nodes on the subtree, they are not effective.
 The subtree-transformer is inherited to all descendant nodes unless another one is defined, i.e. the scope of subtree-transformer callback is limited to the current and descendant nodes along the YANG path until a new subtree transformer is annotated.
 A pair of callbacks should be implemented to support 2 way translation - **YangToDB***function*, **DbToYang***function*

+8. `sonic-ext:db-name [string]`:
-8. `sonic-ext:db-name [string]`: DB name to access data – “APPL_DB”, “ASIC_DB”, “COUNTERS_DB”, “CONFIG_DB”, “FLEX_COUNTER_DB”, “STATE_DB”.
-The default db-name is CONFIG_DB
-Used for GET operation to non CONFIG_DB, applicable only to SONiC YANG Processed by Transformer core to traverse database
+DB name to access data – “APPL_DB”, “ASIC_DB”, “COUNTERS_DB”, “CONFIG_DB”, “FLEX_COUNTER_DB”, “STATE_DB”.
+The default db-name is CONFIG_DB, Used for GET operation to non CONFIG_DB, applicable only to SONiC YANG.
+Processed by Transformer core to traverse database.
 The db-name is inherited to all descendant nodes unless another one.
 Must be defined with the table-name

-9. `sonic-ext:post-transformer [function]`: A special hook to update the DB requests right before passing to common-app Analogous to the postponed YangToDB subtree callback that is invoked at the very end by the Transformer.
+9. `sonic-ext:post-transformer [function]`:
+A special hook to update the DB requests right before passing to common-app, analogous to the postponed YangToDB subtree callback that is invoked at the very end by the Transformer.
 Used to add/update additional data to the maps returned from Transformer before passing to common-app, e.g. add a default acl rule
 Note that the post-transformer can be annotated only to the top-level container(s) within each module, and called once for the given node during translation

-10. `sonic-ext:table-transformer [function]`: Dynamically map a YANG container/list to TABLE name(s)
+10. `sonic-ext:table-transformer [function]`:
+Dynamically map a YANG container/list to TABLE name(s), allows the table-transformer to map a YANG list/container to table names.
-Allows the table-transformer to map a YANG list/container to table names Used to dynamically map a YANG list/container to table names based on URI and payload The table-transformer is inherited to all descendant nodes unless another one is defined
+Used to dynamically map a YANG list/container to table names based on URI and payload.
+The table-transformer is inherited to all descendant nodes unless another one is defined

-11. `sonic-ext:get-validate [function]`: A special hook to validate YANG nodes, to populate data read from database Allows developers to instruct Transformer to choose a YANG node among multiple nodes, while constructing the response payload Typically used to check the “when” condition to validate YANG node among multiple nodes to choose only valid nodes from sibling nodes.
+11. `sonic-ext:get-validate [function]`:
+A special hook to validate YANG nodes, to populate data read from database, allows developers to instruct Transformer to choose a YANG node among multiple nodes, while constructing the response payload.
+Typically used to check the “when” condition to validate YANG node among multiple nodes to choose only valid nodes from sibling nodes.

 ----------